Rosenwald Fund: Rosenwald Fellowships

+Women of Rosenwald: Curating Social Justice, 1928–1948

+The Fisk University library sponsors a digital exhibit, "Women of Rosenwald: Curating Social Justice, 1928-1948", to mark the milestones of black female artists who received Rosenwald fellowships.
+Many of these recipients would become the first African Americans to receive recognition within their various fields.
+Marian Anderson was the first African American to perform with the New York Metropolitan Opera.
+Mildred Blount became the first African American member of the Motion Pictures Customer Union.
+Lenora G. Lafayette was the first African American singer to perform in an English opera house.

+Syphilis treatment pilot program

 In 1929, the Rosenwald Fund funded a syphilis treatment pilot program in five Southern states.
 The Rosenwald project emphasized locating people with syphilis and treating them, during a time when syphilis was widespread in poor African-American communities.
 The Fund ended its involvement in 1932, due to lack of matching state funds (the Fund required jurisdictions to contribute to efforts to increase collaboration on solving problems).
 After the Fund ceased its involvement, the federal government decided to take over the funding and changed its mission to being a non-therapeutic study.
 The infamous Tuskegee syphilis study began later that year, tracking the progress of untreated disease, and took advantage of poor participants by not informing them fully of its constraints.
 Even after penicillin became recognized as approved treatment for this disease, researchers did not treat the study participants.